Do you use the hamburger menu icon wisely?

 ✅ Best practices

-• Use the standard 3-line icon – don't reinvent it
+• Icon design: Use the standard three-line icon - don't reinvent it

-• If you only have a logo + menu, favor left placement for balance and ergonomics
+• Branding: If your layout includes only a logo and menu, favor left alignment for improved visibility and brand recognition

 We open source.Loving SSW Rules?
 Star us on GitHub.
 Star